Glossary

 -

-A scheme which allows registered charities to reclaim basic-rate tax on donations made by UK taxpayers who agree to this, effectively increasing the amount of their donations.
+A scheme managed by HMRC, which allows registered charities to claim tax back on eligible donations by UK taxpayers.

 -